Safe-DS/DSL/docs/language/pipeline-language/expressions.md

 ## Indexed Accesses

 An indexed access is currently only used to access elements of a list or values of a map by their key.
-In the following example, we use an index access to retrieve the first element of the `values` list:
+In the following example, we use an index access to retrieve the first element of the `#!sds values` list:

 ```sds
 segment printFirst(values: List<Int>) {